-Loss of the catabolic effects of 24-hydroxylase causes high calcitriol and mild hypercalcemia in non-pregnant adults, which may be asymptomatic (144).
+Loss of the catabolic effects of 24-hydroxylase causes high calcitriol and mild hypercalcemia in non-pregnant adults, which may be asymptomatic (178).
 But during pregnancy, the physiological 2 to 5-fold increase in calcitriol is unopposed by catabolism, which causes an exaggerated increase in calcitriol, followed by symptomatic hypercalcemia.
-Hypercalcemia can be quite marked, with suppressed or undetectable PTH, and calcitriol concentrations that exceed what is expected for pregnancy (145-147).
-Pregnant patients may also present with nephrolithiasis or acute pancreatitis (147,148).
+Hypercalcemia can be quite marked, with suppressed or undetectable PTH, and calcitriol concentrations that exceed what is expected for pregnancy (179-181).
+Pregnant patients may also present with nephrolithiasis or acute pancreatitis (181,182).

 Treatment of the hypercalcemia is difficult because the agents that could be used are not approved for pregnancy.
 Increased intestinal calcium absorption is the direct cause, and so use of increased hydration and a modestly restricted calcium diet, combined with phosphate supplementation to bind dietary calcium, are relatively safe management approaches.
 If PTH increases above normal, then dietary calcium restriction should be lessened to prevent maternal bone resorption and fetal secondary hyperparathyroidism.
 Other pharmacologic therapy should be reserved for the most severe cases and used with caution.
-This includes oral glucocorticoids, loop diuretics, calcitonin, and bisphosphonates; denosumab should not be used because of teratogenic effects observed in cynomolgus monkeys and mice (102,103).
+This includes oral glucocorticoids to suppress intestinal calcium absorption, loop diuretics, calcitonin, and bisphosphonates; denosumab should not be used because of teratogenic effects observed in cynomolgus monkeys and mice (123,124).
 Cinacalcet will not be useful because PTH will already be suppressed due to the combined effects of pregnancy and hypercalcemia.